 There are also other QMplus activities that are used for diagnostic and formative assessment, such as:

 - Discussion forums – The teacher can set up a Q&A forum where they post a question (or a video or an image) and get students to make comments or post answers.
 Forums can also be set up so that students can’t see what someone else has posted until they have added their own post to the discussion; or students can grade or comment on someone else’s post as part of their assessment.

-These tools are also handy in allowing for student collaboration.
+- There are tools that are also handy in allowing for student collaboration, such as blogs and wikis, as well as the glossary and database activities.
 See the section on Student Collaboration for more information on these tools.